QED0711/spiccato/README.md

 ```
 manager.windowManager.removeSubscribers();
 ```

+In your `connectToLocalStorage` call, if you set `removeChildrenOnUnload` to `true`, then when the immediate parent of a spawned window is closed all it's immediate children will be closed as well.
+Note the spawned windows may spawn addition children windows.
+If the original provider window closes, all spawned windows will close recursively.
+If spawned window closes that had additional children windows, that window and its children will close recursively, but any parents/grandparents will remain.
 ---

 ## Command Line Interface

 A CLI is included with the `Spiccato` install, and it allows you to quickly create a `spiccato` state manager instance and associated support files (getters, setters, methods, etc.).

+> **Note**: The CLI is only implemented for UNIX systems at this time.

 ## Package.json Script